 When you complete your logistics management bachelor’s degree at Florida Tech, you are prepared to manage every aspect of a company’s flow of goods, resources, and information to meet the needs of customers, suppliers, and stakeholders.
 Logistics managers are needed in a number of applications including private and government business, military, humanitarian assistance, and disaster relief.

-Because this is a degree completion program, students must have earned a minimum of 61 hours of transferrable credits from a regionally accredited college to enroll.
+Because this is a degree completion program, students must have earned a minimum of 61 hours of transferrable credits from an accredited college to enroll.

 Florida Tech’s logistics management bachelor’s degree completion program provides current, in-demand content by faculty recognized for their achievement in both academia and industry.
 Professors have systems-level experience in logistics, acquisition, and transportation in both military and business environments, as well as advanced-level certifications.